asaxena2019/careerserver/README.md

 # careerserver
-Node.js server for sl-careers.
-Currently working on Google API implementation.
-Will not be used due to change in programming language.
+Backend server for SL Careers Page using Node.js and Google Sheets API.

+## How to Run
+Run the code using node cs.js.
+Update the IP address of the server in the frontend.
+Then, run the frontend using the instructions [here](https://github.com/asaxena2019/sl-careers).